Last Updated: October 24, 2022

 Instead, why not follow the example of pop-up businesses and pop-up restaurants happening across the country?
 Even art galleries are samples of space that change "tenants," if you will, frequently.

 There's no need that the vibrant downtown ordinance require that the space be used for retail purposes, but retail does generate foot traffic.
 Yes, this will be hard work, just like all other forms of retail attraction.
-Non-profit theaters, arts lessons, and field offices of professional services located in the suburbs also are good prospects for tenants.
+Non-profit theaters, arts lessons, and field offices of professional services located in the suburbs also are good prospects for somewhat temporary tenants.

 What cannot be filled otherwise should be given over to artists